EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-21-how-we-work-exercise-and-stand-desk.md

 by Cameron Gera (@gera-cameron)

-[PHOTO HERE]
+![A photo of ITProTV Team doing push ups][]

 ## Why

 The culture of our engineering team here at ITProTV encourages healthy habits.
 We all enjoy taking care of our bodies, so why wouldn't we want to do the same at work!
 The two main ways we do this is through, you guessed it, team exercise and stand desks.
-There is a lot of research out there on what improves workplace morale, but for us these two elements help our team be the happiest and most productive we can be.
+There is a lot of research out there on what improves workplace morale, but for us, these two elements help our team be the happiest and most productive we can be.

 ## Team Exercise